Your Love Amazes Me

-"Your Love Amazes Me" is a song written by Amanda Hunt-Taylor and Chuck Jones, and recorded by American country music singer John Berry.
+"Your Love Amazes Me" is a song written by Amanda Hunt-Taylor and Chuck Jones and recorded by American country music singer John Berry.
 It was released in January 1994 as the third single from the album John Berry.
-It is his only Number One single on the Hot Country Singles & Tracks (now Hot Country Songs) chart.
-It was also the first of two Number Ones for him on the RPM Country Tracks charts.
+It is his only Number One single on the Hot Country Singles & Tracks (now Hot Country Songs) chart, and the first of two Number Ones for him on the Canadian RPM Country Tracks charts.
 A cover version was released in 1996 by Contemporary Christian singer Michael English.
 Andy Childs also recorded it on his 1993 self-titled album and released it as the B-side to his 1993 single "Broken."

 Critical reception

 Larry Flick, of Billboard magazine reviewed the song favorably, saying that it is "a nice showcase for Berry's unique, country/soul voice."
 He goes on to call it a "heartfelt performance."

 Music video

 The music video was directed by John Lloyd Miller and premiered in early 1994.